Luzifer/ed-fast-travel/README.md

 ## Facts

-- It uses the nightly database dump from [EDSM](https://www.edsm.net/)
+- It uses the nightly database dump from [EDDB](https://www.eddb.io/)
 - The database is cached locally in `~/.local/share/ed-fast-travel`
 - It works better when calculating stops in 100 Ly or more distance on the route
 - You can plot courses with more than 25000 Ly distance in ~3m

 ## Difficulties

-- Maybe the system you want to travel to is not yet known in EDSM
+- Maybe the system you want to travel to is not yet known in EDSM/EDDB
 > As of today 0.001313% of the galaxy has been discovered on EDSM, it will take 132,444 years, 4 months and 19 days to discover it entirely.
 - Calculations with ~25 Ly stop distance might work but maybe they contain jumps >30 Ly distance as of above reason
 - Calculations with <20 Ly distance might even run into an endless loop as of above reason